skip to Main Content

 In-Stream:

 The video advertisement appears before, during, or after the Internet videos.
-It can also appear in between levels of an online or mobile game.
+It can also occur in between levels of an online or mobile game.
 Audio is always auto, similar to a typical television commercial environment.

 K